 Based on EU Directives (EC Directive) as the testing standard, it is mainly applicable to complete vehicles.

-The two are collectively referRED to as E/e-mark certification, which jointly constitutes the certification system for motor vehicles and their related products in the European market.
+The two are collectively referred to as E/e-mark certification, which jointly constitutes the certification system for motor vehicles and their related products in the European market.

 ① Manufacturers prepare technical documents and product samples.